Bangsamoro Republik

 The Bangsamoro Republik, officially the United Federated States of Bangsamoro Republik (UFSBR), was a short-lived, self-proclaimed, unrecognized breakaway state in the Philippines.
 Nur Misuari, chairman of the Moro National Liberation Front, issued the Proclamation of Bangsamoro Independence on July 27, 2013 in Talipao, Sulu and declared the capital of Bangsamoro to be Davao City.

 History

-According to Misuari, the republic's territory encompasses the islands of Basilan, Mindanao, Palawan, Sulu and Tawi-Tawi where the Bangsamoro traditionally lived.
-However, according to Misuari's legal counsel, Emmanuel Fontanilla, the state also encompasses the Malaysian state of Sabah and Sarawak.
+According to Misuari, the republic's territory encompasses the islands of Basilan, Mindanao, Palawan, Sulu and Tawi-Tawi where he falsely claimed were the traditional "Bangsamoro" territories.
+Majority of the places he mentioned were territories belonging to non-Muslim indigenous peoples, and not "Moro" people.
+Misuari's legal counsel, Emmanuel Fontanilla, later stated that their "state" will also encompass the Malaysian states of Sabah and Sarawak, whose population are not majority-Muslims.

-This declaration of independence, which was made under the authority of the United Nations General Assembly 1514 resolution of 1960 granting independence to all colonized countries, escalated into the Zamboanga City crisis.
-The MNLF, the group which proclaimed Bangsamoro, is an observer of the Organisation of Islamic Cooperation.
+Misuari falsely claimed that his declaration of independence was made under the authority of the United Nations General Assembly 1514 resolution of 1960, which he alleges would grant independence to all colonized countries.
+The UN resolution never mentioned the territory he referred to as "Bangsamoro".
+Due to Misuari's unilateral declaration, the conflict escalated into the Zamboanga City crisis.
+The MNLF, the group which proclaimed Bangsamoro, was an observer in the Organisation of Islamic Cooperation when the declaration was made.

-As of September 28, 2013, with the defeat in Zamboanga City by the Philippine government, the MNLF no longer controls any territory openly anywhere and the Bangsamoro Republic has been debilitated.
-However, the MNLF has not renounced its bid for the independence of the Bangsamoro Republik.
+As of September 28, 2013, with the defeat in Zamboanga City by the Philippine government, the MNLF no longer controls any territory openly anywhere and the Bangsamoro Republic has been officially debilitated, ending the war.